 Being a part of GVA offers your group the following support with or access to:

-- Setting up new organisations to address new challenges and opportunities
+- Setting up new organisations to address the new challenges and opportunities

 - Day to day management of new and existing groups or organisations